Below, check out an all-too-brief guitar shoot-out featuring Cacophony guitarists Jason Becker and Marty Friedman.

 So while we might not have quantity in this clip, we do have plenty of quality as both guitarists try to out-sick each other on the six-string.
 Of course, we don't want to opine on who "wins" the duel; feel free to come to your own conclusions!

-We think it's beyond cool that Friedman recently teamed up with Becker on a track called "Horrors," which you can hear below (bottom video).
+A few years back, Friedman teamed up with Becker on a track called "Horrors."
 The song appears on Friedman's 2014 album, Inferno (Prosthetic Records).

 As guitar fans know, Becker now suffers from Amyotrophic Lateral Sclerosis and can no longer play guitar.
 As a result, Friedman brought in guitarist Ewan Dobson to cover the parts Becker wrote.